GermanBrainRot/Project-Galileo/README.md

 If you stare at this long enough, you realize that this is a mapping of actions into a function space that has a nice internal compositional structure that mathematicians call a "monoid".
 You can just apply one such "state change" function after the other.
 This is the "monoid of endomorphisms", and composition in a monoid is sometimes denoted as "+".

-If instead of a single action, we had a list of actions (for the mathematicians: the free monoid over the set of actions), using the composition operation in our endomorphism monoid, we can readily see that
+If instead of a single action, we had an ordered list of actions (for the mathematicians: the free monoid over the set of actions), using the composition operation in our endomorphism monoid, we can readily see that

 reducer': (Action*) -> ((State) -> State)